 Reversion in real estate is the return of property or assets to their original owner after a specific action or amount of time.

 A remainder in real estate is a future interest in ownership.
 It is the right to own and possess the land after the fixed interest of the current holder expires.

 What is the Difference Between Reversion and Remainder?

-A reversion differs from a remainder because a reversion arises through the actual law or estate proceedings rather than by act of the parties.
-A remainder is a future interest that is created for some person whereas a reversion creates a future interest in the some person and his or her heirs.
+A reversion differs from a remainder because a reversion arises through the actual law or estate proceedings rather than by an act of the parties.
+A remainder is a future interest that is created for some person, whereas a reversion creates a future interest in some person and his or her heirs.

 Here’s an example: John maintains a reversion if he gives Bob his car for the rest of his life.
 If John gives his car to Bob for the rest of his life and subsequently to Mark.
 Mark, a third party, holds the future interest or remainder in John’s car.

 What to Know for the Real Estate Exam

 When it comes time for your exam, it is essential to remember the term pur autre vie.
 Remember, it’s a French expression that means “for another’s life.”
 You also need to understand the fundamentals of life estates and how pur autre vie can apply to it.
 In short, a life estate pur autre vie is just like a regular life estate, but it lasts as long as another person’s life.
 Remember all of this, and you should be set on exam day!